andrewdavidmackenzie/flow/docs/running/distributed.md

 `> flowr -t 0 flowr/examples/fibonacci`

-That will produce the usual fibonacci series on the STDOUT of Terminal 2, then `flowr` exiting
+That will produce the usual fibonacci series on the STDOUT of Terminal 2, then `flowrcli` exiting

 Logs of what is happening in order to execute the flow jobs will be produced in Terminal 1, ending with the same line as before: